gnosischain/documentation/docs/node/manual/beacon/nimbus.md

 # Run Beacon Node + Validator: Nimbus

 Nimbus is a client implementation that strives to be as lightweight as possible in terms of resources used.
-Nimbus has consensus layer clients for Ethereum and Gnosischain.
+Nimbus has consensus layer clients for Ethereum and Gnosis Chain.

 :::tip Learn More about Nimbus